 - The Grove – a Brains pub just off the top of Caerfai road.
 Serves a selection of lunch and dinner options.
 Has a fantastic “secret garden” area for little ones (and older) to run around in.

-- The Farmers Arms – just off the Cross square, down Goat Street you’ll find “the farmers”.
-Serves proper pub food at decent prices, the pub garden overlooks the top of the cathedral.
-Enjoy a fantastic sunset whilst polishing of “an angry dog” – it’s a burger.
+- The Farmers Arms – just off the Cross square, down Goat Street you’ll find “the Farmers”.
+Serves proper pub food at decent prices, the pub garden overlooks the top of the Cathedral.
+Enjoy a fantastic sunset whilst polishing off “an angry dog” – it’s a burger.
 Dog friendly.

 - Grub Kitchen – just slightly out of St Davids, grub kitchen offers the opportunity to experience creative and delicious edible insect sides, fully-fledged entomophagic dishes, or traditional fare.
 Food is always seasonal, sustainable and local.

-- The Cross Hotel – on the Cross Square, redeveloped and under new management as of 2015.
+- St Davids Cross Hotel – on the Cross Square, redeveloped and under new management as of 2015.
 Serves a selection of local produce.
 Has a large dining area bookable for larger family gatherings.

 - Saffron – our local Indian restaurant.
 Always good food and great service.
 Provides a takeaway service – handy for those rainy days.

 - The Mill Café – just off the Cross Square, on Nun Street.
 A cosy relaxed cafe with family friendly food options.
 One of the best breakfasts in Pembrokeshire.

 - Blas Restaurant at Twr y Felin Hotel – at the top of Caerfai Road.
 Two Rosette fine dining.